RPBCACUEAIIBH/TouchBar/README.md

 Software requirements:
 - Arduino IDE
 - KiCAD
+- [ToucLib](https://github.com/RPBCACUEAIIBH/TouchLib) (Also my library.
+This turns arduino pins into touch inputs, only requires a 1M pullup, no need for MPR121 module with this.)
-- Adafruit_MPR121 library (or similar... not included, you need to install it separately!)
+- or Adafruit_MPR121 library (or similar... not included, you need to install it separately!)
 - Wire library (required by Adafruit_MPR121, Should be included with your IDE)
 - TouchBar library (This one...)
-- EEPROM library (Required by TouchBar, Should be included with your IDE)
+- EEPROM library (Required by TouchBar, Should be included with your IDE) (- Optionally you may also find my [Delinearizer](https://github.com/RPBCACUEAIIBH/Delinearizer) library useful for converting the linear output of the touch bar into logarithmic, inverse logarithmic, or S-curve output to mimic a potmeter. (eg. for use with audio equipment, dimming, or controlling motor speed.)

 Skill requirements: